wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/ransomware-extortion-based-threats/includes/types-attack.md

 In essence, they all work by flooding a company with spurious requests to the network until the service is overwhelmed.
 A ransom would then be demanded to enable the company to use its systems.
 Sometimes, just preventing a company from carrying out its legitimate work can be enough of a reward.

-Symptoms of an attack are likely to be:
+Symptoms of a ransom DDoS attack are likely to be:

 - Files taking a long time to open.
 - Websites taking very long times to load.